droglenc/IFAR/supplements/installations/InstallPackagesRStudio.md

 1. Press `Install`.
 RStudio should now install these packages plus all packages that these depend on.
 This may take several minutes and you should see several `package 'xxx' successfully unpacked and MD5 sums checked` messages.

-    * Depending on your priveleges on your machine, you may get a warning at this point about a library that `is not writable` and then be prompted with a dialog box asking you `Would you like to use a personal library instead?`  You can select `Yes` on this dialog box.
+    * Depending on your priveleges on your machine, you may get a warning at this point about a library that "is not writable"" and then be prompted with a dialog box asking you "Would you like to use a personal library instead?""
+You can select `Yes` on this dialog box.
 A second dialog box will appear with a question that starts with `Would you like to create a personal library.`  You can also select `Yes` on this dialog box.

 ## Installing FSA and FSAdata